Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Experimental Setting

 \section{Experimental Setting}

-We work in the bipartite experimental framework, introduced by \cite{zigler2021bipartite}.
-In this framework, the units which receive treatment are distinct from the units on which the outcomes are measured.
+In the bipartite experimental framework, the units which receive treatment are distinct from the units on which the outcomes are measured.
 For example, \cite{zigler2021bipartite} apply the framework to analyze how interventions on power plants' pollution affect the hospitalization rates among nearby hospitals.
-In this work, we are motivated by market experiments in which the experimenter typically intervenes on the supply side and measure the outcomes on the demand side.
 We discuss the general bipartite framework in Section~\ref{sec:bipartite-experiments} and the linear exposure response assumption in Section~\ref{sec:linear-exposure-response}.

-\subsection{Bipartite Experiments}
+\subsection{Bipartite experiments}

 In the bipartite experiment setting, there are two groups of units: the \emph{diversion units}, to which treatment is applied, and the \emph{outcome units}, where outcomes are measured.
 We denote the set of $m$ diversion units by $\divunits$ and the set of $n$ outcome units by $\outunits$.